The Operated Jew: Plot summary

 A young Jewish medical student, Itzig Faitel Stern, has stereotypical Jewish features: curly black sidelocks, oily yellowish skin, thick lips, a large hooked nose, a nasal voice full of Yiddishisms, poor posture, and bow legs; as well as a habit of arguing Talmudically with himself and a phobia of toilets.
 Stern seeks to erase his Jewishness and acquire a "German soul," which he attempts by submitting himself to exaggerated ethnic plastic surgery.
 He buys surgery to straighten his bones, a spiked belt to correct his posture, and speech therapy to disguise his voice; his hair is straightened and dyed blonde; he even buys a blood transfusion of Christian blood.
 Finally, having paid for a Christian birth certificate under the name "Siegfried Freudenstern," Stern marries the blonde daughter of a Hannoverian civil servant.
 However, at his wedding feast "Freudenstern" indulges in too much champagne.
-The more he drinks, the more his previous Jewish features resurface — his chin sinks, his hair darkens, his lips thicken, his Yiddish interjections and argumentative habits re-emerge — horrifying his would-be bride, until finally he soils himself and collapses, "crumpled and quivering, a convoluted Asiatic image in wedding dress, a counterfeit of human flesh, Itzig Faitel Stern."
+The more he drinks, the more his previous Jewish features resurface — his chin sinks, his hair darkens, his lips thicken, his Yiddish interjections and argumentative habits re-emerge — horrifying his would-be bride, until finally he soils himself and collapses into a pile of gelatinous goo.